 Creativity

-Can technology use affect our creative and lateral thinking abilities?
+Can technology use affect our creative abilities?

 Divergent Mind Article Header